nla/incident-room/README.md

 **Status:** Incomplete (unusable)

 Incident Room is a combination status website and IRC bot which makes communication easier during incident response.
+It provides:

+* guided incident workflow centred on an IRC channel
-It provides a placeto display status updates to end users and a sitrep page including chat history to get newly arriving responders up to speed quickly.
+* status page for end users
+* sitrep page including chat history for responders
+* prompts to complete updates and reports

 IRC Commands
 ------------